alejandrohdezma/alejandrohdezma/README.md

 Some facts about me:

 - I love tabletop games :game_die:
-- I have two cats :cat2: :cat2:
+- I have a cat named Zelda :cat2:
 - I'm currently living in Zaragoza, Spain :house:
 - I listen to all kind of music :musical_note:
 - I play video-games on Nintendo Switch :video_game: